-Lyman Chapin (2nd from left) joins Stanley Bright, COA Board Chair, George Jamieson, COA Treasurer, and John Filbin, COA Board member, in dedicating a recently installed plaque honoring his parents Hugh and Judy Chapin for the many valuable contributions they made to the Chapin Senior Center.
-October 16, 2018
+Lyman Chapin (2nd from left) joins Stanley Bright, COA Board Chair, George Jamieson, and John Filbin, COA Treasurer, in dedicating a recently installed plaque honoring his parents Hugh and Judy Chapin for the many valuable contributions they made to the Chapin Senior Center.

 HISTORY & MISSION OF THE COA